 David Ekserdjian is Professor of the History of Art and Film at the University of Leicester.
 As well as writing and lecturing widely on Renaissance art, with particular specialities in the artists Correggio and Parmigianino, Professor Ekserdjian is also an expert on the history of collecting.
 He acts as an adviser to international museums and galleries, including the National Gallery and Tate Britain, as well as to private collectors and auction houses.
 Bronze sculpture is another of Professor Ekserdjian’s areas of expertise and it formed the topic of an exhibition that he conceived and curated at the Royal Academy in 2012.

 Achim Gnann is Senior Lecturer and Curator of Italian art from the 15th to the 19th Century at the Albertina Museum in Vienna.
-Author of several books and exhibition catalogues on Renaissance artists, above all Raphael (including Raphael: The Drawings, 2017, an exhibition organised in collaboration with the Ashmolean Museum in Oxford), and Parmigianino, of whom he published the catalogue raisonné of his drawings in 2007 (based on his doctoral research).
-His forthcoming book is on the landscape drawings by Rembrandt.
+Author of several books and exhibition catalogues on Renaissance artists (including Raphael: The Drawings, 2017, an exhibition organised in collaboration with the Ashmolean Museum in Oxford), and of the catalogue raisonné of Parmigianino’s drawings (2007).
+His most recent book on Rembrandt’s landscape drawings was published in 2021.

 Catherine Jenkins is an independent art historian and former curator of prints at the Metropolitan Museum of Art.
 Her publications include Prints at the Court of Fontainebleau, c.
 1542-47 (3 vols.) and numerous articles on sixteenth-century printmaking.
 She was the co-curator of the recent Metropolitan Museum exhibition The Renaissance of Etching.